Philippines delivers air aid to areas cut off since earthquake - ExBulletin

 Philippines delivers air aid to areas cut off since earthquake

-BUCKLOCK, Philippines (Reuters) – Philippine authorities on Friday (July 29) airlifted supplies to areas cut off since a strong earthquake hit the main island of Luzon this week, as residents demanded temporary food and shelter.
+BUCKLOCK, Philippines (Reuters) – Philippine authorities on Friday airlifted supplies to areas cut off since a strong earthquake hit the main island of Luzon this week, with residents demanding food and temporary shelter.

 The army said it deployed personnel and helicopters to distribute relief items to seven isolated towns in Abra governorate.